sherifcodeur/Galo-CLI/README.md

 the fields for the schema has to be entered in the form : nameoffield-typeoffield-requiredfield

+**type of fields possible in mongoose** :
+- string
+- number
+- date
+- buffer
+- boolean
+- mixed
+- ObjectId
+- Array
+- Decimal128
+- Map
+- Schema

 example of command: `galo model User mongoose firstName-string-true email-string-true age-number-false`

-after that you need to add informations to the model file if you intend to use the crud generator:
+after that you need to add informations to the model fields **if you intend to use the crud generator**:

 ### for sequelize